 When married couples fight at home, they forget who is watching and listening.

 Be careful about what you do or say.
 You are teaching your kids what to expect in marriage from their future spouse.
+Treat your spouse how you want your child to be treated by their partner in the future.
+Show them how to problem solve respectfully and in love.

 Fighting fair in marriage is something you should embrace